 SECTION 5.
 Following approval by the voters at the November 2008 general election of the amendment to Articles 3 and 6 of the King County Charter as provided in this ordinance, the initial primary election for county director of elections shall be held in 2009 on the date established by state law for nominating primaries for general elections to be held in November, and the election for county director of elections shall occur at the November 2009 general election.
 The amendment to Section 630 of the King County Charter takes effect upon certification of the results of the November 2008 general election.
-All other amendments to Articles 3 and 6 of the King County Charter take effect upon certification of the results of the general election of the initial county director of elections.
+All other amendments to Articles 3 and 6 of the King County Charter take effect upon certification of the results of the november 2008 general election.